microsoft/node-jsonc-parser/README.md

  * Finds the node at the given path in a JSON DOM.
  */
 export function findNodeAtLocation(root: Node, path: JSONPath): Node | undefined;

 /**
+ * Finds the most inner node at the given offset.
+If includeRightBound is set, also finds nodes that end at the given offset.
+ */
+export function findNodeAtOffset(root: Node, offset: number, includeRightBound?: boolean) : Node | undefined;

+/**
+ * Gets the JSON path of the given JSON DOM node
+ */
+export function getNodePath(node: Node) : JSONPath;

+/**
  * Evaluates the JavaScript object of the given JSON DOM node